 David is admitted to practice in state and federal courts in New Jersey and Pennsylvania and the U.S. Supreme Court.
 He is a member of the New Jersey State Bar Association and Pennsylvania Bar Association.
 Additionally, David is a member of the Community Associations Institute (CAI) and its New Jersey Regional Council and a member of the American Bar Association’s Forum on Franchising.
 In 2016, David was elected to the Board of Directors for the CAI Pennsylvania and Delaware Valley Chapter for a three-year term.

 David was born in Miami, Florida.
-He enjoys coaching youth sports.
+He enjoys coaching youth basketball and is also a Co-Commissioner for the Voorhees Basketball Association's High School League.
 David and his family are active in the Juvenile Diabetes Research Foundation, South Jersey Chapter and he is a member of its Corporate Development Committee.
-He is also a member of the Professional Advisory Committee for the Community Foundation of South Jersey.

 David is a graduate of Temple University Beasley School of Law (J.D., 1997) and Temple University, Philadelphia (BBA, Concentration in Accounting, 1991).